Manual NetBSD Installation with Disk Encryption

 have special meaning in NetBSD (addressing the whole disk) and should not be used.

-Using disklabel(8) in interactive mode:
+Create the labels using disklabel(8) in interactive mode:

 # disklabel -Ii cgd0